dcdjr/dcdjr/README.md

 **Schilling Scholar @ University of Rhode Island**
 **B.S.
 Computer Science + 4+1 M.S. in Cybersecurity** (Honors)

-I’m a Computer Science student at the University of Rhode Island in the 4+1 Cybersecurity program.
+I’m a Computer Science student at the University of Rhode Island.

 ---